phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6.md

 <img src="_images/stm32l4x6-openocd.png" width="600px">

-Script can be modified to accomodate other SWD interfaces.
+The script can be modified to accommodate other SWD interfaces.

 ## Using Phoenix-RTOS

-Phoenix-RTOS will be launched and `psh` shell command prompt will appear in the terminal with the serial port opened.
+Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal with the serial port opened.

 <img src="_images/stm32l4x6-start.png" width="600px">